W01v3n/TodoApp/README.md

 # THYNKSO - TodoApp

 ## Overview
 THYNKSO is an authenticated todo application, where each user has his own lists and his own items.
-The complete app and fancy styling is on its way.
 Contributors are welcome, feel free to contribute.

 ## About
 This app was created as a learning project.
 I just learned TypeScript, React, and the whole MERN (with SQL), and this is my beginner project, built from scratch entirely on my own.